-Discover how SICK’s Machine Safety Prioritization service to prioritize and tackle safety upgrades
+Discover how SICK’s Machine Safety Prioritization Analysis service to prioritize and tackle safety upgrades

 Don’t just hire a service; hire a service partner.
 SICK, Inc. supports our customers with a comprehensive portfolio of service offerings, working as your service partner throughout the lifetime of your product or system.

-SICK has now added a new service called Machine Safety Prioritization.
-It provides a quantitative assessment of the current status of machine safeguarding at your facilities.
+SICK has now added a new service called Machine Safety Prioritization Analysis.
+It provides a quantitative assessment of the current status of machine safeguarding on your equipment.
 The information gathered provides a powerful tool to prioritize and tackle safety upgrades, focusing the efforts on areas that meet your organizational needs first.

 Below are some common questions about this service that we’ve answered for you!

-What is the difference between a standard Safety Risk Assessment and the Machine Safety Prioritization Analysis Service?
+What is the difference between a standard Machine Guarding Risk Assessment and the Machine Safety Prioritization Analysis Service?

-During a standard Machine Guarding Risk Assessment, a SICK certified Safety Applications Specialist will analyze and evaluate the task/hazard pair to ANSI B11.0:2010, ISO 12100-2010, and/or corporate risk assessment process for a machine work cell or production line.
-Each task/hazard pair will be assigned an initial Risk Rating.
-A comprehensive Risk Assessment report will be provided with proposed solutions to achieve the acceptable risk reduction.
-A reduced Risk Rating is provided based on the proper implementation of the risk reduction measures.
-Once the Risk Reduction recommendations have been accepted by the customer, it is possible to proceed to the Functional Safety Design of the controls in the Safety Concept service.
+During a standard Machine Guarding Risk Assessment, a SICK certified Safety Applications Specialist analyzes and evaluates the task/hazard pairs to ANSI B11.0, ISO 12100, and/or a corporate risk assessment process for a machine work cell or production line.
+Each task/hazard pair is assigned an initial risk rating.
+A comprehensive risk assessment report will be provided with proposed solutions to achieve the acceptable risk reduction.
+A reduced risk rating is provided with proposed solutions reduce risk as low as reasonably practicable.
+A subsequent risk rating is provided based on the proper implementation of the proposed risk reduction measures.
+Once the risk reduction recommendations have been accepted by the customer, it is possible to proceed to the functional safety design of the controls in the Safety Concept service.

-In contrast, the Machine Safety Prioritization Analysis is designed to quantify the safety of a large scope of machines within a facility.
-This evaluation provides a scoring matrix that helps to determine where to invest resources and time by identifying which machines within a facility should be safeguarded first.
+In contrast, the Machine Safety Prioritization Analysis service is designed to quantify the safety of a large number of machines within a facility.
+This evaluation provides a scoring matrix that helps to determine where to invest resources (such as time and money) by identifying which machines within a facility should be addressed first.

-Please note: This service provides a quantitative score evaluating the current state of guarding, but is not a substitute for a Risk Assessment.
+Please note: This service provides a quantitative score evaluating the current state of safeguarding, but is not a substitute for a Risk Assessment.

-What are the primary benefits to conducting a Prioritization Analysis?
+What are the primary benefits of conducting a Prioritization Analysis?